Solution theory to semilinear parabolic stochastic partial differential equations with polynomially bounded coefficients: Introduction

-The strategy to prove the main theorem consists of the following steps: \begin{enumerate} \item construction of the fundamental solution of $L$ in \eqref{elle}, and then (formally) of the solution $u$ to \eqref{eq:cpintro}; \item application of a Banach fixed point scheme. \end{enumerate} For point \eqref{p:fundsol} we need, on one hand, to perform compositions between pseudodifferential operators, using the theory developed, e.g., in \cite{cordes}, and, on the other hand, the construction of the fundamental solution of parabolic operators in the $SG$ environment.
+For point \eqref{p:fundsol} we need, on one hand, to perform compositions between pseudodifferential operators, using the theory developed, e.g., in \cite{cordes}, and, on the other hand, the construction of the fundamental solution of parabolic operators in the $SG$ environment.
 The latter has been achieved, with precise information about the order of the pseudodifferential operator family $E(t,s)$ that defines the fundamental solution of $L$, in \cite{linearpara}.

 With the aim of giving a presentation as self-contained as possible, for the convenience of the reader, we provide various preliminaries from the existing literature.
 The paper is organized as follows.
 In Section \ref{sec:stochastics} we recall some notions about stochastic integration.
-In Section \ref{sec:fio} we first give a brief summary of the main tools, coming from microlocal analysis, that we use for the construction of the fundamental solution operator and of its kernel $\Lambda(t,s,x,y)$ (these results come mainly from \cite{cordes}).
+In Section \ref{sec:sgcalc} we first give a brief summary of the main tools, coming from microlocal analysis, that we use for the construction of the fundamental solution operator and of its kernel $\Lambda(t,s,x,y)$ (these results come mainly from \cite{cordes}).
 Subsequently, we recall the construction of the fundamental solution of the $SG$-parabolic operator $L$, referring to \cite{linearpara} for all the proofs.
 In Section \ref{sec:nonlin} we focus on the parabolic SPDE \eqref{eq:SPDE}, \eqref{elle}, \eqref{roots}, and prove our main theorem, under appropriate assumptions (see Theorem \ref{thm:linearcm}).
-We conclude the paper with a comparison, in the linear case $\gamma=\gamma(t,x), \sigma=\sigma(t,x)$, between the function-valued solution to the Cauchy problem \eqref{eq:cpintro} obtained in the present paper and the random-field solution of the same problem obtained in \cite{linearpara}, which turn out to coincide.
+In the final Section 5 we provide a comparison, in the linear case $\gamma=\gamma(t,x), \sigma=\sigma(t,x)$, between the function-valued solution to the Cauchy problem \eqref{eq:cpintro}, obtained in Section \ref{sec:nonlin}, and the random-field solution of the corresponding linear problem, recently obtained in \cite{linearpara}, showing that the two solutions turn out to coincide.